 With Thanksgiving and Christmas quickly approaching Sydney and I thought it would be adorable to create some treats of baking essentials.
-Over the summer I had found an awareness ribbon cookie cutter for pinktober at ecrandal, a family owned handmade cookie cutter store, while surfing around their site I came across a kitchen mixer with an inset and rolling pin cookie cutter (which I bought).
+Over the summer I had found an awareness ribbon cookie cutter for pinktober, and I just happened to come across a kitchenaid cutter with inset and a matching rollin pin cutter.
+Bonus they are all handmade copper cookie cutters, and will last a life time, (you can find the cutters here!)
 Sydney’s palate is addicted to fondant so we decided the mixer cookies would be completely decorated with fondant.
 I used my kitchenaid professional 600 series and Sydney’s Artisan for inspiration, so the finished product is a fusion of both mixers.
 As I was preparing this post I came across another blog that decorated the kitchen mixer in royal icing and thought you might want to have a look, Sweetopia.

 Sydney claims there is nothing like a fondant sugar cookies, the soft texture as you bite into the fondant and then the delectable crunch of the sugar cookie with almond extract is a wonderful combination!

 - 1-recipe sugar cookie dough

 - White fondant, colored in your choice

 - 1-royal icing, we substituted with almond extract (optional)

 - Piping gel

 - Kitchen mixer with inset cookie cutter

 - Rolling pin

 - Fondant smoother